Creating custom adapters

 What is an adapter

-For example, if you have some data source that contains genes, and you want to display those genes using JBrowse's existing gene displays, you can write a custom adapter to do so.
-If you want to do a custom display of your data, though, you'll probably need to create a custom display and/or renderer along with your adapter.
+If you have a data source containing genes and want to display them using JBrowse's existing gene displays, you can write a custom adapter.
+If you want a custom display, you'll also need a custom display and/or renderer.

-• Feature adapter - This is the most common type of adapter.
-Essentially, it takes a request for a region (a chromosome, starting position, and ending position) and returns the features (e.g. genes, reads, variants, etc.) that are in that region.
-Examples of this in JBrowse include adapters for BAM and VCF file formats.
+• Feature adapter - Takes a request for a region (chromosome, start, end) and returns features (genes, reads, variants, etc.) in that region.
+Examples: BAM and VCF adapters.

 Skeleton of a feature adapter